-Recently Issued Accounting Standards - In July 2015, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2015-11, Simplifying the Measurement of Inventory.
+In July 2015, FASB issued ASU No. 2015-11, Simplifying the Measurement of Inventory.
 This ASU changes the measurement principle for inventories valued under the First-In, First-Out ("FIFO") or weighted-average methods from the lower of cost or market to the lower of cost and net realizable value.
 Net realizable value is defined by the FASB as estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 This ASU does not change the measurement principles for inventories valued under the Last-In, First-Out ("LIFO") method.
-The Company is currently evaluating the impact of adopting this ASC amendment.
+The Company is currently evaluating the impact this new guidance is expected to have on its financial position or results of operations and related disclosures.

-In May 2014, the FASB and International Accounting Standards Board jointly issued new principles-based accounting guidance for revenue recognition that will supersede virtually all existing revenue guidance.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes all existing revenue guidance.
 The core principle of this guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
 To achieve the core principle, the guidance establishes the following five steps: 1) identify the contract(s) with a customer, 2) identify the performance obligation in the contract, 3) determine the transaction price, 4) allocate the transaction price to the performance obligations in the contract, and 5) recognize revenue when (or as) the entity satisfies a performance obligation.
 The guidance also details the accounting treatment for costs to obtain or fulfill a contract.
 Lastly, disclosure requirements have been enhanced to provide sufficient information to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 In August 2015, the FASB announced that the implementation date would be delayed by one year.
 It will now be effective for annual and interim periods beginning after December 15, 2017.
 Early adoption is now permitted for fiscal years beginning after December 15, 2016.
-The Company is currently evaluating the impact this new guidance is expected to have on our financial position or results of operations and related disclosures.
+The Company is currently evaluating the impact this new guidance is expected to have on its financial position or results of operations and related disclosures.